-Domestic Violence : Evidence or Proof of Domestic Violence
+Domestic Violence, Stalking or Sexual Assault : Evidence or Proof of Domestic Violence

 What are some examples of “threats of force” that constitute domestic violence under Ohio’s domestic violence laws?